 The SMB develops and submits for approval to the Board of Directors the strategies of the Group.
 Further, the SMB supervises the business.
 In these functions, the SMB, inter alia, reviews the accounts of Automation Components and the consolidated accounts of the Group, manages budget deviations and takes the necessary corrective actions.
 The SMB develops and discusses strategic opportunities, coordination requirements and common services.
 The SMB further develops and discusses policies, procedures and regulations and drives special projects.
 It develops and discusses sales and procurement synergies and develops marketing, finance, personnel and IT polices.
-In the financial year 2011/12, the SMB consisted of Valeria Gavazzi (Chairman), Giovanni Bertola, Daniel Hirschi, Stefano Premoli Trovati, the CEO of Automation Components (Vittorio Rossi), the CFO (Anthony M. Goldstein).
+In the financial year 2012/13, the SMB consisted of Valeria Gavazzi (Chairman), Giovanni Bertola, Daniel Hirschi, Stefano Premoli Trovati, the CEO of Automation Components (Vittorio Rossi) and the CFO (Anthony M. Goldstein).
 The CFO of Automation Components attended the meetings.
 The SMB meets once per month.
-In the reporting period, the SMB met seven times (since its establishment in July 2011).
+In the reporting period, the SMB met eleven times.

-Members of the committees of the Board of Directors and members of the Board of Directors being members of the SMB committee committee committee
+Members of the committees of the Board of Directors and members of the Board of Directors being members of the SMB

-Audit committee Compensation committee SMB
+Name Audit committee Compensation committee SMB

+Valeria Gavazzi

+Giovanni Bertola ▼

-▼
+Federico Foglia ▼

+Daniel Hirschi V

-▼
+Stefano Premoli Trovati ▼